What Type of Refrigerators Are Best for Your Kitchen?

 They are affordable and are typically used in college dorms and hotel rooms.

-That being said, today many homeowners keep mini-fridges right in the kitchen to supplement their cooling needs.
+Today, many homeowners keep mini-fridges right in the kitchen to supplement their cooling needs.

-Many manufacturers offer beautiful sleek counter-depth models that integrate seamlessly with countertops and furniture.
+Many manufacturers offer beautiful, sleek counter-depth models that integrate seamlessly with countertops and furniture.

-Another recent model offering is under the counter drawer refrigerators.
+Another recent model offering is under-the-counter drawer refrigerators.
 As suggested, they fit perfectly under any kitchen or bar counter, sit flush with cabinets, and pull out for convenience.

 Chest Freezers